skyscrapers/terraform-website-s3-cloudfront-route53/README.md

 * `acm-certificate-arn`: the id of an certificate in AWS Certificate Manager.
 As this certificate will be used on a CloudFront distribution, Amazon's documentation states the certificate must be generated in the `us-east-1` region.
+* `not-found-response-path`: response path for the file that should be served on 404.
+Default to `/404.html`, but can be e.x. `/index.html` for single page applications.

 ### Outputs